xdelaruelle/modules/doc/source/design/lint-sub-command.rst

   Nagelfar-specific syntax databases and plugins to lint modulefiles have to be installed.

-  * Specific syntax databases and plugins to lint modulefiles, modulerc and global/user rc are not enabled if this option is disabled
+  * Specific syntax databases and plugins to lint modulefiles, modulerc, modulecache and global/user rc are not enabled if this option is disabled

 * :instopt:`--nagelfardatadir` installation option defines where to install Nagelfar-specific files to lint modulefiles.